Pendulum (drum and bass band): 2020–2023: Elemental, Anima, and remixes

-2024-present: Inertia
+2024–present: Inertia

-In March of 2024, Pendulum made their return to touring as a live band with a limited run of dates across cities in the UK and European festivals.
+In March 2024, Pendulum made their return to touring as a live band with a limited run of dates across cities in the UK and European festivals.
 At these shows they debuted a new track "Napalm", which featured Joey Valence & Brae.
-Napalm was later released as a single in August of 2024, coinciding with the band playing at Reading & Leeds festival.
+"Napalm" was later released as a single in August 2024, coinciding with the band playing at Reading & Leeds festival.

-In May 2025, the band announced their fourth full-length LP: Inertia.
-The album is set to feature Napalm alongside all eight tracks from the Elemental and Anima EPs alongside five new tracks (a handful of which were debuted at live shows in 2023 and 2024).
+In May 2025, the band announced their fourth studio album, and first in 15 years, Inertia.
+The album featured all eight tracks from the Elemental and Anima EPs, as well as "Napalm" and seven new tracks (a handful of which were debuted at live shows in 2023 and 2024).
+The album was released on 22 August 2025.

-On 9 August 2025, Pendulum headlined their biggest-ever live show at Milton Keynes Bowl.
+On 9 August 2025, Pendulum headlined their biggest-ever live show at the Milton Keynes National Bowl.
 A one off date outdoor show in the UK at the National Bowl in Milton Keynes with a 65,000 capacity.
 This was Pendulum’s first time headlining the National Bowl, having previously supported acts at the venue in 2008 and 2010.

-On 22 August 2025, Pendulum returned with Inertia, their first full-length studio album in 15 years, featuring collaborations with Bullet For My Valentine, AWOLNATION, Wargasm, and others.